Postgraduate Research Interdisciplinary Collaborative Core (PGR ICC) course

 2. Attendance & MCs

-Attendance is compulsory.
+Attendance is compulsory for the tutorials that are indicated as compulsory.
 Absence from class without an MC, hospitalisation leave or officially approved Leave of Absence (LOA) will affect your overall course grade.

-Absence from class should be covered by an MC, hospitalisation leave or officially approved LOA.
-Email your class instructor & course coordinator to inform them of your absence with the attached documentary proof (e.g. MC, hospitalisation leave, approved LOA) by Friday of Week 13.
+Absence from class must be covered by an MC, hospitalisation leave or officially approved LOA.
+Email your tutor and course coordinator to inform them of your absence with the attached documentary proof (e.g. MC, hospitalisation leave, approved LOA) by Friday of Week 13.
 You will also have to submit your MC to your School to get official approval for a short LOA.
+Informing your tutors, course coordinator, or Graduate College of your absence will not be accepted without the aforementioned documentation.

 3. Grading matter